 Meat Allergy IgE Blood Test

 Meat allergies can arise at any age.
 Some people are more vulnerable than others, such as those with past infections, eczema, certain blood types, tick bites, or co-existing food allergies.
 Beef and pork allergies are usually associated with alpha galactose (alpha-gal).
 Alpha-gal is a carbohydrate particle present in most red meat.
 Chicken or poultry allergy is even less common than those involving red meat.
-Usually, if an allergy occurs it is the result of the poultry being undercooked.
+Usually, if an allergy occurs, it is the result of the poultry being undercooked.
 Individuals with a chicken allergy are usually also allergic to fish and possibly shrimp.

 - Itching or hives

-- Rapid heart rate
+- Rapid or increased heart rate

 Trusted, Secure, & Confidential